jorgenusan/nusanapi/README.md

 The database is created through entity in the created models.
 If you want to modify the database, you have to modify the models and run the application.

-The configuration file, resources/application.propieties, contains the database connection properties: path, user, and password.
+The configuration file, [resources/application.propieties](/src/main/resources/application.properties), contains the database connection properties: `path, user, and password`.
 If you want to point to another database, you have to change these properties

 ## Test